 Get a little taste of Brooklyn by way of BWI at this old-school Italian concept.
 Inspired by Old World recipes, the menu lists signature slices, stromboli, salads, and pastas, as well as its own case of grab-and-go items if you’re in a hurry.
-Where to find it: The quick-service spot, which debuted earlier this year, sits in Concourse A just past the Gachi Sushi kiosk and Pinkberry Yogurt.
+Where to find it: The quick-service spot, which debuted earlier this year, sits in Concourse A just past the Gachi Sushi kiosk and Potbelly Sandwich Shop.
 410-553-4346

 Snag a stool at this trendy sushi bar to watch chefs prepare pretty plates ranging from salads and shumai to tuna carpaccio and steamed mussels.
 Alongside classics like California and Philadelphia rolls, the menu lists its own odes to Charm City—including the Orioles Roll (shrimp, avocado, creamy crab meat, caviar, and eel sauce) and the Chesapeake Roll topped with Maryland crab dip.
 Where to find it: Gachi operates a bar in Concourse A, and has its own grab-and-go kiosk with packaged rolls in Concourse B. 410-859-4285

 Nothing says Bawlmer like this 73-year-old crab cake institution.
 Though Obrycki’s eventually outgrew its Fells Point flagship, the legacy lives on at BWI.
-The sit-down spot—which recently underwent a $1 million makeover—features classics including shrimp salad sandwiches, Old Bay wings, and, of course, jumbo-lump crab cakes.
+The sit-down spot features classics including shrimp salad sandwiches, Old Bay wings, and, of course, jumbo-lump crab cakes.
 If you’re in need of a pick-me-up, swing by the bar to down drafts, or enjoy signature cocktails like a rye old-fashioned and citrus cosmopolitan.
-Where to find it: Obrycki’s Restaurant sits between gates seven and nine in Concourse B, while the bar is stationed next to Gate 10 in Concourse A. 410-859-5723
+Where to find it: Obrycki’s Restaurant sits between gates seven and nine in Concourse B. 410-859-5723

-Just last month, the Obrycki’s team also unveiled this new sister-spot featuring sustainable seafood and local raw bar offerings.
+In 2017, the Obrycki’s team also unveiled this sister-spot featuring sustainable seafood and local raw bar offerings.
 It is yet another spot to get your hands on the family’s famous crab cakes, but the new bar also highlights fresh-shucked oysters, little neck clams, and steamed-seasoned shrimp.
-Where to find it: The restaurant joins the pack in Concourse D next to Starbucks.
+Where to find it: The seafood bar can be found in Concourse D/E connector next to Starbucks and Concourse A between gates A12 and A13.
 443-883-3752

 Whether you’re waiting out a layover, or experiencing the dreaded delay, this new bar has you covered with an international wine list and expert servers to guide you through the sampling process.
 Sip selections from regions as far as South Africa and New Zealand while snacking on salads, steaks, and specialty sandwiches.
 Where to find it: Head to Concourse D after going through security to find the brick façade adorned with plenty of decorative wine bottles.
 410-834-7256